SamH135/Healthcare-Data-Management/ReadMe.md

+**THE SERVER IS CURRENTLY SET UP FOR LOCAL TESTING**

+*Server-Side*

     Node.js SETUP:

     1. Install node.js from https://nodejs.org/en/.
 Make sure to install the latest version of LTS (Long Term Support) release line, which currently

     2. Run the following commands in your IDE terminal

             npm init -y

-        npm install ws express firebase nodemon
+            npm install ws express firebase nodemon https

             node app.js

                 NOTE: you can add the "start" to your scripts file in the package.json to use npm start instead of node app.js:
                     "scripts": {
                     "test": "echo \"Error: no test specified\" && exit 1", "start": "node app.js"
                     },

+*Client-Side*
+    Python scripts connect to the server via  websockets using the `websockets` library.

+    Regular users will connect through the web apps front-end via http or https